 Both arrangements have benefits and drawbacks.
 Your business model and goals will decide which can give you optimum benefits.

-Meanwhile, FOB is much more advantageous for buyers as they have more liberty to arrange the shipment and deal directly with carriers and insurance providers.
+Meanwhile, It is much more advantageous for buyers as they have more liberty to arrange the shipment and deal directly with carriers and insurance providers.
 They have more control under this agreement.
-FOB shipping is also the more affordable option.
+Shipping is also the more affordable option.
 However, inexperienced buyers without in-depth knowledge of international trade may flounder with this arrangement.

 If you need help shipping overseas, trust a reliable shipping company like A1 Auto Transport.
 Our international moving service provides you with various options for shipping arrangements.
 Get your free moving quote today.